DataDog/hiring-engineers/answers.md

       - name: colbyrandom
         min_collection_interval: 45

+I added a minimum collection configuration parameter for 45 seconds in the yaml file.
+The exercise instructions specify changing my check's collection interval so it only submits the metric every 45 seconds.

+To be clear, however, the actual collection interval is a bit of a dance between the interval time per instance for this custom agent check and the interval time for Data Dog Agent collector (who's collection frequency is every 15-20 seconds dependent on how many integrations are enabled).
+The result, per the documentation, is that this does not mean the metric is collected **every** 45 seconds but rather it **could** be collected **as often as** every 45 seconds.

-Q: Can you change the collection interval without modifying the Python check file you created?
+**Q: Can you change the collection interval without modifying the Python check file you created?**
-Y: The collection interval is changed in the yaml file for the python check, no in the python check file itself.
-Also collection interval for the agent itself, via the metadata providers interval, can be changed.
+**A:** The collection interval is changed in the yaml file for the custom agent check, not in the python check file itself.